 - Laser treatment: Hypertrophic scars and keloids are best treated with a Pulsed Dye Laser (PDL).
 The PDL, a vascular-specific laser, not only reduces the redness of a scar (by eliminating the excess blood vessels), but also reduces the scar’s itchiness, hardness, and size.
 Atrophic scars are best treated with another type of laser that resurfaces the skin’s surface by vaporizing or heating successive layers of the skin to create new skin underneath.
 The most recent skin resurfacing lasers employ a new, fractionated delivery technology.

-If you have a disfiguring scar, make sure to schedule a visit with a doctor who will be able to determine the best treatment option to pursue.
+If your unhappy with your scar, make sure to schedule a visit with a doctor who will be able to determine the best treatment option to pursue.